 Most species of Mucor have cosmopolitan distribution.
 They can be found in soil, on plants, on decaying fruits and vegetables, stored grains, dairy products and animal dung.
 Indoors, their spores can be found in household dust, carpets, and mattresses and can develop into molds on water damaged structural material .

 Along with several other genera belonging to the Mucorales family of fungi, Mucor can cause a wide range of diseases in humans.
 Collectively, these diseases are called mucormycoses.
 They can be cutaneous, gastrointestinal, pulmonary, rhinocerebral or disseminated .
 Often fatal, mucormycosis usually occurs in people already suffering from some sort of disease.

 The common underlying diseases associated with mucormycosis include diabetes mellitus (with or without diabetic ketoacidosis), haematological malignancies such as leukaemia or lymphoma, and solid organ tumors.
 Furthermore, transplant recipients (haematopoetic stem cell or organ transplants), dialysis patients who are on prolonged deferoxamine therapy due to iron overload, and individuals undergoing corticosteroid therapy are also at risk.

 Other risk factors include HIV, intravenous drug use, low birth weight infants, malnutrition, chronic alcoholism, liver disease and chemotherapy.
 However, a significant number of cases have been reported even in people without any underlying disease or risk factor .

 What are Mucor mold health effects?

-- Redness and swelling of the skin
+- Pain, warmth, excessive redness of the skin

 What is Mucor infection?